lakesareadesign/multi.pass/content/plugins/bne-testimonials/readme.txt

 == Changelog ==

+= 2.0.2 August 6, 2018 =
+* Notice!! v1.x Legacy shortcodes which are [bne_testimonials_list] and [bne_testimonials_slider] were depreciated back on June 16, 2017 and will soon output their newer default versions.
+If you have not already, please update these to their newer variants as they will be completely removed in a future update.
+* Code cleanup and optimization.

+= 2.0.1 July 15, 2018 =
+* Update CMB2 Library to v2.4.2
+* Compatibility with PHP v7.2
+* Fix: Legacy widget slider to enqueue inline JS in the footer after flexslider.js.

 = 2.0 June 16, 2017 =
 * Complete re-write matching the code base and structure of the pro version.